robfatland/nexus/bash/index.md

 > ***PRO TIP*** Getting a publickey error when trying the `ssh` to your VM?
 > - Make sure you ran `chmod 400 CloudKeypair.pem`
 > - Make sure you are using the correct username: Is it `ubuntu` or `ec2user` or `azureuser` or ...?
+> - Make sure the home directory in VSCode is the same as that of your local Ubuntu shell
+>     - Sometimes multiple editions of Linux get installed accidentally

 Now on the VM: In `~` the `.ssh` directory includes a file `authorized_keys`.
 This file should